Ethical AI

 Review before reliance

-Outputs are intended to support better understanding and follow-through.
-They should be checked by the client and, where needed, reviewed by a lawyer or other professional.
+Outputs support better understanding and follow-through.
+They should be checked by the client and, where needed, reviewed by a qualified solicitor or other relevant professional.

 Careful data handling

 Contract material may contain confidential, commercial or personal information.
-We treat that material as sensitive and use it only for the agreed service.
+It is treated as sensitive and used only for the agreed service.

 Boundaries

-These boundaries are important because contract information can affect commercial, legal and operational decisions.
+Contract intelligence, not legal advice.
+These boundaries matter because contract information can affect commercial, legal and operational decisions.

 Not legal interpretation

-AI is not used to decide what a clause legally means, whether a position is enforceable, or what legal rights and remedies apply.
+AI is not used to decide what a clause legally means, whether a position is enforceable or which legal rights and remedies apply.

-Legal advice should come from a qualified lawyer.
+Legal advice should come from a qualified solicitor.

 Not automated decision-making

 AI-assisted outputs do not make business decisions for you.
-They help organise information so people can make better-informed decisions.
+They organise information so responsible people can make better-informed decisions.

 The client remains responsible for decisions and actions.